jessxphil/mathematics-of-machine-learning-linear-algebra/README.md

 # Table of Contents
 ## Overview

-This repository is for learning purposes only.
+<p align:"center"> This repository is for learning purposes only.
 Please follow the Coursera honor code.
 Best of luck! :)

 I've posted the answers here with the intent that it helps with debugging your own.
 I encourage you not to copy from these resources, but instead to understand why your code might not have worked.
-The discussion forums are really helpful, and I recommend asking for help there before using the resources posted here.
+The discussion forums are really helpful, and I recommend asking for help there before using the resources posted here. </p>

 <p align="center">